vmadman/generator-luke-common/docs/generators.md

 These create a full project scaffold.
 The default sub-generator, `luke:app`, creates a minimal scaffold.
-The other project scaffolds create more specific scaffolds that include additional features.
+The other project scaffolds create more specific scaffolds that include additional components (partials).

 ### Partials

 Partials are composable scaffold components that include a relatively small number of files and directories.

-Project scaffolds are, actually, just a particular grouping of scaffolds.
+Project scaffolds are, actually, just a particular grouping of partials.
 Depending on the project type, different partials are mixed together to form the final scaffold.